-Since 1983, Barberry has established itself as one of the most successful privately-owned property development and investment companies in the West Midlands.
+Since 1983, Barberry Developments Ltd has established itself as one of the most successful privately-owned property development and investment companies in the West Midlands.

 Their current portfolio comprises a range of developments across all property sectors and UK-wide – from industrial, residential and offices to retail and leisure.